Effective date 29 April 2021

 1.1 Our privacy obligations and commitments

-- in providing support and advice services to persons with cancer, their families and the community, carrying out cancer research, conducting fundraising and advocacy activities (Services); and
+- in providing support and advice services to persons with cancer, their families, health professionals, and the community, carrying out cancer research, conducting fundraising and advocacy activities (Services); and

 2.1 What is personal information?